Where is it based?

 Enjoy a beer, meet other BC enthusiasts, organise some trips, maybe win something in the raffle.

+SORRY, this event is now fully booked.
 Because of the size of the venue, tickets are pre order only (and cost $10).
 For full details on the speakers and films and to get a ticket, please check here.

 Sunday September 2